IntersectMBO/cardano-node/doc/stake-pool-operations/keys_and_addresses.md

 --signing-key-file stake.skey
 ```
 #### Payment address
-When including both verification keys `payment.vkey` and `stake.vkey` to build the address, the resulting `payment address` is associated with this stake keys and address.
+Both verification keys (`payment.vkey` and `stake.vkey`) are used to build the address and the resulting `payment address` is associated with these keys.

 ```
 cardano-cli address build \